Retooled Pistons set for last-minute matchup vs. Bulls

-The Detroit Pistons weren’t supposed to play Central Division rival Chicago until the second half of the season.
+The Detroit Pistons weren’t supposed to play the Central Division rival Chicago Bulls until the second half of the season.

-In a hastily arranged matchup, the Pistons found themselves traveling to the Windy City to begin a five-game trip.
+In a hastily arranged matchup, the Pistons found themselves traveling to the Windy City to begin a five-game trip with a Wednesday contest.

 All of those developments led the NBA to re-route the Pistons to Chicago.
 And for the first time in 13 months, the Pistons carry a winning streak into a game.